collapsed-stacks/startups/questions/12754/why-did-you-fail.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2017-05-31
 - score: 2

-<p>One of my web businesses failed because I didn't check how many competitors I had before I started.
-(There were a lot, and they were well established!)</p>
+One of my web businesses failed because I didn't check how many competitors I had before I started.
+(There were a lot, and they were well established!)

-<p>My next few web businesses failed because I had no long-term marketing plan, or I didn't stick with the marketing plan because it didn't produce results right away.</p>
+My next few web businesses failed because I had no long-term marketing plan, or I didn't stick with the marketing plan because it didn't produce results right away.

 ## Answer 12756